ragmats/projects/index.markdown

 ## Web Developer Projects

 I am a self-taught web developer who believes in and enjoys project-based learning.
-I am looking for a role as a full-stack web developer to further develop the skills I have learned and demonstrated in the projects below.
+I am looking for a role as a full-stack web developer to further develop, and explore beyond, the skills I have learned and demonstrated in the projects below.

 ## GridSquid (2022) - Custom Grid Creator